open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 After inputting your service-id and service-key in the dialog prompt, choose 'remember me' and click 'save changes' to save your session.
 If you want to switch to another service, click the ‘profile' button on the upper-right corner to get in this dialog prompt and do the similar procedure again.
 If you want to log out the management console, click the red ‘clear cookie' button in the dialog prompt.

-If you have not launched MCU severs, you should launch the nuve server before accessing the management console:
+If you have not launched MCU servers, you should launch the nuve server before accessing the management console:

     cd Release-<Version>/
     bin/daemon.sh start nuve